antonbolling/clan7ups/README.md

 * Remove debug spam at top of each page once it's running smoothly
 * Configurable auction length - the auction length of three days is hardcoded in many places
 * Make UPS website pretty
-* Fate UPS bestowed 25% bonus points to the run leader.
-This should be configurable but has currently been removed (zero bonus points to run leader)

 ## Credits
 Thanks to Fate for this awesome UPS!
 Original author unknown, possibly Evangelion.